catnipglitch/Codex-CLI/README.md

 notepad .gitignore
 ```

 Note that this project models natural language commands as comments, and provide examples of the kind of PowerShell scripts we expect the model to write.
 These examples include single line completions, multi-line completions, and multi-turn completions (the "open it in notepad" example refers to the `.gitignore` file generated on the previous turn).

-When a user enters a new command (say "what's my IP address"), we simple append that command onto the context (as a comment) and ask Codex to generate the code that should follow it.
-Having seen the examples above, Codex will know that it should write a short PowerShell script that satisfies the comment.
+When a user enters a new command (say "what's my IP address"), we simple append that command onto the context (as a comment) and ask GPT-4o to generate the code that should follow it.
+Having seen the examples above, GPT-4o will know that it should write a short PowerShell script that satisfies the comment.

 ## Building your own Contexts